Near IR / Mid IR

-- Optical Parametric Oscillators (OPOs) are an area of research where gold coated mirrors can be used for multiple wavelength reflection.
+- Optical Parametric Oscillators (OPOs) - an area of research where gold coated mirrors can be used for multiple wavelength reflection.

 - Infra red counter measures (IRCM).